 The Proofpoint global intelligence platform analyzes billions of data points a day to deliver unmatched visibility into attack patterns and methods.
-This fall, we saw a dramatic rise in otherwise trustworthy websites compromised with SocGholish (also known as “FakeUpdates”) HTML injects.
+This fall, we saw a dramatic rise in websites compromised with SocGholish (also known as “FakeUpdates”) HTML injects.

 When downloaded, the script fingerprints the system and (if the user’s geolocation is targeted) executes the next-stage malware, delivering specific malware based on the presence or absence of Active Directory.
-Recent highly publicized Bitpaymer infections were also associated with SocGholish activity.
+Recent, highly publicized Bitpaymer infections were also associated with SocGholish activity.

 Compromised Industry Sites Pose a Challenge